ustwo/engineering-blog/README.md

 **`thumbnail`** [string]

 This should live in the assets dir, e.g. `./assets/thumbnail.jpg`.
-Optimal size is 1200px wide and no less than 630px high.
+It should be 1200px wide and no less than 630px high.

 **`tags`** [string]